MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 When creating a copilot for a website, it utilizes the content from the hosting site to generate responses.
 The Dataverse service facilitates the indexing of site content and configured tables, which are then summarized by Copilot Studio to generate responses.

 Authenticated site users receive tailored, summarized answers that align with their web roles.
-To further improve the content model for authenticated site users, refine the data by following these steps:
+To further improve the content model for authenticated site users, refine the data by following these steps within the **Add copilot** section:

-1. Open the copilot.
 1. Under **Refine your data**, choose the **Make changes** button.
 1. Select **Choose tables lookup control** to select or deselect the tables.
     - You can select multiple tables in this section.
-Ensure that any table you select here's used on the site.
+Make sure any table you select here is used on the site.
     - On subsequent pages, you must specify the page where the table is used for generating the citation URL.
-1. Choose **Next**.
+1. Select **Next**.
-1. Under the **Choose table**, select the table that contains the columns and page link you wish to select.
+1. Under **Choose tables**, select the table that contains the columns and page link you wish to select.
 The table won't appear unless it has at least one multi-line column.
     - You can select one table at a time.
 1. Under **Add page link**, select the page where table is used.

     > [!NOTE]
     >
     > - Make sure you select the correct page where the table is used.
 Choosing the wrong table will result in the bot providing an incorrect citation URL for the answers.
-    > - The page must use 'id' as the query string parameter; the citation URL will not function correctly if any other parameter name is used.
+    > - The page must use 'id' as the query string parameter.
+The citation URL will not function correctly if any other parameter name is used.

-1. Under **Choose columns**, select the list of columns that is used in page.
+1. Under **Choose columns**, select the list of columns that are used in the page.

     > [!NOTE]
     > Only a column with multiline text is available to choose.